1 Corinthians 14:21 KJVS

 I think the the above verses point to the fact that the more a Christian matures and become more perfect, the less need their is in their lives for the Spiritual gifts operating in their lives.
 Those that received the baptism of the Holy Ghost and speak in tongues may in fact fail to go on into perfection, He 6:1, due to the fact they are never weaned from the milk, Isa 28:9.
 But as the verse states you can only go on into perfection if God wills it.
-I think that Apostle Paul’s admonishment to the Galatians church about the law would be a effective verse way to end this article.
+I think that Apostle Paul’s admonishment to the Galatians church about the law would be a effective verse for all Christians.
 Especially for those who have the Spirit, speak in tongues, and want to go on to perfection.

 Galatians 3:3 KJVS

 Are ye so foolish? having begun in the Spirit, are ye now made perfect by the flesh?